rmatusza/HiNeighbor/README.md

 # UPCOMING/IN PROGRESS FEATURES

-1. Ability to create a new account
-2. More user statistics such as month with most bids, month with highest number of user ratings, etc.
+1. More user statistics such as month with most bids, month with highest number of user ratings, etc.
-3. Incorporate google maps api for users to choose and generate directions to meeting locations so that puchased items can be exchanged
+2. Incorporate google maps api for users to choose and generate directions to meeting locations so that puchased items can be exchanged
-4. Incorporate web sockets so that users can instantaneously chat with and ask questions to sellers
+3. Incorporate web sockets so that users can instantaneously chat with and ask questions to sellers